 The project Traffic Impact Study (TIS) was prepared to assess the impacts of the new development on existing and planned streets combined with future projects for cumulative considerations.
-This assessment evaluated the impacts of the project by analyzing the following 7 study intersections and 6 roadway segments in the vicinity of the project during the AM and PM peak hours for the four traffic analysis scenarios required by the City of Fresno as well as one additional scenario based on the phasing of the proposed project.
-These scenarios include: (1) Existing Conditions; (2) Existing plus Project Conditions; (3) Near Term (Existing plus Approved/Pending Projects plus Proposed Project) Conditions; (4) Year 2035 cumulative no Project Conditions; and, (5) Cumulative Year 2035 plus Project Conditions.
+This assessment evaluated the impacts of the project by analyzing the following 3 study intersections in the vicinity of the project during the AM and PM peak hours for the four traffic analysis scenarios required by the City of Fresno as well as one additional scenario based on the phasing of the proposed project.
+These scenarios include: (1) Existing Conditions; (2) Existing plus Project Conditions; (3) Near Term (Existing plus Approved/Pending Projects plus Proposed Project) Conditions; and, (4) Cumulative Year 2038 plus Project Conditions.